z3r0n3t/DisloyalPDF/README.md

 # DisloyalPDF
   Adobe Reader is infamous for many of the exploits found within it.
 Well here is a example of one of the more famous exploits.
 It takes both an exe and a PDF and binds the files together so when the target runs the file it will run the exe.
+Original credit goes to the team over at metasploit, I just spiced it up, changed the version of python and made it more user friendly.
+CVE-2010-2883
   ![DisloyalPDF](https://github.com/Xerox00/DisloyalPDF/blob/master/PDF.png)

  ## Setup